-Achievements w has been estimated using water ce approach for 2012 monsoon. under progress for 2013 monsoon.
+Objectives Achievements To study inflow regime of the lake Inflow has been estimated using water balance approach for 2012 monsoon.
+Work under progress for 2013 monsoon.
 Field measurements of discharge have been planned for 2014 monsoon.
 To study seepage losses from the lake Seepage has been indirectly estimated from total losses from the lake and other losses and long term analysis of lake water levels.
 To analyze long term trends in rainfall and evaporation Analysis carried out based on trend line To study the impact of aquatic weeds on lake evaporation To be considered later To study water availability in the lake Water balance has been completed for the year 2012-13.
 For the monsoon season of 2013, the analysis is under progress.